Valley Grove (Wheeling Township, Minnesota): Later history

 By the early 1970s, the West Church congregation's numbers had declined considerably.
 The few remaining members made the hard decision on April 17, 1972, to disband the following year.
 In May 1975 the West Church and grounds were officially transferred to the Society for the Preservation of Valley Grove Church (later renamed the Valley Grove Preservation Society).
 The old stone church and cemetery were transferred to the Valley Grove-Grace Cemetery Association.
 In 1982, the site was placed on the National Register of Historic Places.

 The Valley Grove Preservation Society obtained a 50-year lease on the 1862 building from the Valley Grove Grace Cemetery Association in 2007.
 In subsequent years, the church has received a new steeple roof, finials, exterior repairs, and painting.
 This project has been financed in part with Minnesota Historical and Cultural Heritage Grants provided by the state through the Minnesota Historical Society.

-As of 2020, the Valley Grove Preservation Society seeks to maintain the two historic churches, the cemetery, and surrounding grounds, including restoration of a 50 acre oak savanna.
+As of 2020, the Valley Grove Preservation Society seeks to maintain the two historic churches, cemetery, and surrounding grounds, including restoration of a 50 acre oak savanna.
 As a place to gather, Valley Grove continues to host weddings, funerals, an annual candlelight Christmas Eve service, and other social functions, such as the annual Valley Grove Country social.